 Local St. Albert & Surrounding Area Running Groups

 If you are looking for some motivation, and group running is more your thing, Edmonton and St. Albert have many opportunities to join in on a social running club.
 Here are some that we recommend:

-Runners and walkers of all abilities are welcome to join in on this social running group that meets twice weekly on a drop-in basis.
+- The Running Room Run Club St. Albert (Wednesday 6:00 pm or Sunday 8:00 am): Runners and walkers of all abilities are welcome to join in on this social running group that meets twice weekly on a drop-in basis.
 Everyone is welcome.
 The larger group is split into several sub-groups according to pace so that no one is intimidated or left behind.
 A group leader will take you and your squad on a route that is suitable for your abilities.
 This group is also free!

 We hope this encourages you to get out there before the snowy season begins!
-If you have any questions, or a running-related injury, we’re here to answer your call.
-Have a safe autumn from all of us at Summit.
+If you have any questions, or you’re suffering from a running-related injury, we’re here to answer your call — get in touch with us or book an appointment today.